-For many women, a hesitation to getting implants is directly linked to a desire to breastfeed their future children.
-There are many important questions around this topic, and today I want to focus on a new study that has reported the effects of breastfeeding on women with implants.
+For many women, a hesitation to getting breast implants is directly linked to a desire to breastfeed their future children.
+There are many important questions around this topic, and today I want to focus on a new study that has reported the effects of breastfeeding on women with breast implants.

 The research evaluated breast measurements in 57 women who breastfed with an augmentation, and 62 women with breast implants who did not breastfeed.